Skip navigation

 Department: Humanities

-Before to joining the faculty at Northumbria in 2018, Rebecca was a Research Fellow in Future Health at the University of York in the Centre for Global Health Histories.
-Prior to this she was a Research Fellow in Mass Observation Studies at the University of Sussex (2017) and a Research Fellow on the AHRC collaborative project ‘Material Cultures of Energy,’ Birkbeck College (2014-16).
-She is currently finishing a book manuscript, Moral Energy in America: From the Progressive Era to the Atomic Bomb which explores the birth of an ‘energy consciousness’ in the United States in the first half of the twentieth century.
+I joined Northumbria in 2018, having been a Research Fellow in Future Health at the University of York in the Centre for Global Health Histories.
+Prior to this I was a Research Fellow in Mass Observation Studies at the University of Sussex (2017) and a Research Fellow on the AHRC collaborative project ‘Material Cultures of Energy,’ Birkbeck College (2014-16).
+I was awarded my PhD from Birkbeck college in 2015.

 Rebecca Wright

-Alongside research in energy, Rebecca is also interested in the application and impacts of digital methods within humanities and historical research.
+Alongside research in energy, I am also interested in the application and impacts of digital methods within humanities and historical research.

 • Please visit the Pure Research Information Portal for further information